 Oesophageal cancer research

 All treatments must be fully researched before they can be adopted as standard treatment for everyone.
 This is so that we can be sure they work better than the treatments we already use.
 And so we know they are safe.
 First of all, treatments are developed and tested in laboratories.
 Only after we know that they are likely to be safe to test are they tested in people, in clinical trials.
+Cancer Research UK supports a lot of UK laboratory research into cancer and also supports many UK and international clinical trials.

 All treatments have to be fully researched before they can be adopted as standard treatment for everyone.
 This is so that